Information for Bachelor of Arts students applying to study at an overseas institution through the University's Exchange or Fee-paying programs.

-- Demonstrate through a financial plan your ability to support your stay overseas
+- demonstrate your ability to support your stay overseas through a financial plan

-- Be a 'good ambassador' for The University of Melbourne
+- be a good ambassador for the University of Melbourne

 Enrolment and fees

-When overseas, students remain enrolled full-time at The University of Melbourne and continue to pay their course fees (HECS or full fees) here.
+When overseas, students remain enrolled full-time at the University of Melbourne and continue to pay their course fees (HECS or full fees) here.
 Students are also enrolled full-time at the overseas institution but are not required to pay course fees to them.

 Generous travel scholarships are available for Exchange students.
 For more information please visit the Students Study overseas Funding options web page.

 You also have the option to study at an overseas institution through a Fee-paying program.
-This means you can independently apply to a host institution that is not partnered with The University of Melbourne.
+This means you can independently apply to a host institution that is not partnered with the University of Melbourne.
 However, you will be required to pay the fees for this program directly to the host institution.

 For more information please see the Students Study overseas Semester and year-long programs web page.

 Students undertaking an honours year are normally only allowed to go on Exchange for one semester and 37.5 points of coursework study.
-It is a Faculty requirement that all work completed overseas as part of your Honours program must be submitted to the relevant department at The University of Melbourne upon your return.
+It is a Faculty requirement that all work completed overseas as part of your Honours program must be submitted to the relevant department at the University of Melbourne upon your return.